iamdinan/iamdinan/README.md

 ## About

-Computing undergrad, mostly busy with studies.
-Into building things every now and then — and when I'm not, probably gaming, listening to music, or watching something.
+Mostly on my laptop.
+Build stuff when the mood hits — and when I'm not, probably gaming, listening to music, or watching something.

 ---